Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Introduction

 There is a smooth analogue of Theorem~\ref{thmI'} where the flat metric is replaced by a Riemannian metric of negative curvature.
 The equivalent statement similar to Theorem~\ref{thmI} is about the existence of a \emph{Codazzi tensor} on a hyperbolic surface, determined by the negatively curved metric on the same surface.
 It is proved in \cite{trapani-valli}, we refer to \cite{smith} for more details.
 An interesting point is that, even if the proof of \cite{trapani-valli} is by a deformation method, the solution is identified with a critical point of a functional.

-In Theorem~\ref{thmI} we start from a flat metric and a hyperbolic metric, and look for a suitable convex cellulation.
-There is a related problem, when one starts from a topological cellulation with positive weights on the edges, and for any hyperbolic metric on the surface finds a homotopic balanced geodesic cellulation, which can be considered as a discrete harmonic map.
+In Theorem~\ref{thmI} we start from a flat metric and a hyperbolic metric, and look for a suitable balanced cellulation.
+There is a related problem, when one starts from a topological cellulation with positive weights on the edges, and for any hyperbolic metric on the surface finds a homotopic balanced cellulation, which can be considered as a discrete harmonic map.
 A proof is done for a different balance condition by minimizing an energy functional \cite{CdV,KT}.
 The balance condition appearing there for a vertex $v$ is given by

 where $\ell_e$ is the length of $e$ for the hyperbolic metric, and it can be equal to $0$.
 Note that the balance condition forces the geodesic realization to be convex: if it is not convex at a vertex, then all the $U_e$ will point to a same half space, and as the weights are taken positive, the balance condition cannot be satisfied.
 Also some edges of the cellulations may degenerate to a point.
-It is known that this cannot happen in the case of a triangulation \cite{CdV,LWZ}.
-See \cite{GLM} for another discretization of the energy functional.
+When this does not happen, we call the weighted cellulation \emph{admissible}.
+It is known that triangulations are admissible \cite{CdV,LWZ}.
+It is possible to see that \cite[Theorem 2.1]{KT} translates as a statement similar to our Theorem~\ref{thmI'}, at least in the admissible case, but instead of the induced metrics one prescribes combinatorics of the polyhedron and for each edge prescribes the value of the edge-length divided by dihedral angle.
+See \cite{GLM} for another discretization of the energy functional, ans \cite{lam} for related results.

 We don't know if the result of Theorem~\ref{thmI} corresponds to some minimum of a functional.
 However, we will obtain as a byproduct of our proof of Theorem~\ref{thmI'} some regularity properties that are needed in order to state Theorem~\ref{thmII'}, as we will discuss in the next section.